 when the going gets tough

-Mental strength isn’t about being immune to life’s challenges.
+Real strength looks a lot more human and a lot less perfect.
 It’s about adapting, learning, and finding a way to bounce back—even through adversity.
 It’s choosing to stay true to being your best self, even when faced with difficult circumstances or negative people, without slipping into pessimism or self-limiting beliefs.
+Sometimes, easier said than done.

 We don’t always get to choose our circumstances.
 But we do get to choose the meaning we assign to them—and who we become because of them.

-Here are a few ways to help you bounce back stronger:
+Here are a few ways to help you bounce back stronger next time:

-3. Forget what happened and focus on how you’ll move forward: Sometimes, it’s hard to let go of the past because there is some wisdom we are supposed to learn from it.
-Instead, reflect from what went wrong and figure out how to integrate that lesson into your future life.
-Allow your experiences to shape and guide you by finding within them the lesson.
+3. Release what happened and focus on how you’ll move forward: Sometimes it’s hard to let go of the past because there is wisdom we are meant to learn from it.
+Instead, reflect on what went wrong and figure out how to integrate that lesson into your future life.
+Allow your experiences to shape and guide you by finding the lesson within them.

-5. Identify your weak points: Identify the areas where you could invite support, and be open to asking for help.
-Also remember there are areas where you already shine and likely don’t need input or guidance.
-Learning to lean on others makes growth feel much more doable.
+4. Identify your weak points: Notice the areas where you could invite support, and be open to asking for help.
+Also remember the areas where you already shine and likely don’t need input or guidance.
+Learning to lean on others makes tough things feel much more doable.

 If you think about it, mental strength looks a lot less like “never wavering” and a lot more like meeting yourself honestly in the moment, then choosing what’s next with intention.